When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Bottom Line

-As I’ve mentioned, the Oura Ring is more suitable for certain activities than others.
+As I’ve mentioned, Oura Ring is more suitable for certain activities than others.
 But I’ve found this to be true of a lot of wearable trackers, so this is more a disadvantage of the entire product category.

-My advice: If you use your hands during exercise, give the Oura Ring a shot and see if it works for you.
+My advice: If you use your hands during exercise, give Oura Ring a shot and see if it works for you.
 You might find it more comfortable than I did.
 But even with gaps in data from taking off my Oura Ring during workouts, I found the device highly useful for tracking my personal data during the day and night.

 Still have questions?